ai4ce/M3DP-Sim/README.md

 # Gazebo3DPrintingSimulator

-To use this simulation tool (Tested on Ubuntu version 18.04 and 20.04) :
+To use this simulation tool (Tested on Ubuntu version 18.04 and 20.04) follow these instructions :

 ## Install the Required dependencies